EPAENERGYSTAR/epathermostat/docs/data_files.rst

  - Nulls should be specified by leaving the field blank.
  - All interval data for a particular thermostat should use the *same, single* UTC offset provided in the metadata file.
+ - The `zipcode` field should use the "ZIP Code Tabulation Area" code.
+This will allow for more accurate retrieval of weather station data.
+For more information on the mapping between ZIP / `ZCTA`_ codes and weather stations, please refer to `eeweather ZCTA to latitide / longitude conversion`_ and :ref:`thermostat.stations`.

 Thermostat Interval Data CSV format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~